 As a joint honours student you will study alongside single honours students your perspective is particularly appreciated for the broader perspective you can bring to seminars, discussions and group work.

 Studying joint honours doesn't mean more work.
 You'll study the same number of credits as a single honours student, but just take fewer modules in each of the subjects.
+Use our Coursefinder to search for a joint honours course.

 You can choose to study several subjects in your first year your two named subjects and one or more discovery modules.
 You can take discovery modules in areas which are new to you or which allow you to continue your interests from school or college.
 Alternatively you can plan your course so that your discovery modules help you to develop useful skills such as IT or a new language.